texttest/storytext/README.txt

         StoryText (formerly known as PyUseCase) is a record/replay layer for Python GUIs.
-        It currently has extensive support for PyGTK GUIs (including a proof of concept for the hildon extension), beta status support for Swing, SWT/Eclipse RCP and Tkinter GUIs, and alpha status support for wxPython.
+        It currently has extensive support for PyGTK GUIs (including a proof of concept for the hildon extension), and beta status support for Swing, SWT/Eclipse RCP/GEF and Tkinter, and wxPython GUIs.
 Besides providing a mechanism for recording and playing back UI interaction, it also generates a log of the UI appearance.
         On UNIX-based systems it can also be useful on console programs to record and simulate signals received by the process.

         The aim is only to simulate the interactive actions of a user, not to verify correctness of a program as such.
 The log produced should form a good basis for textual testing though, using a tool like TextTest, also available from SourceForge.
+It has been developed together with TextTest and is essentially intended to be used in conjunction with it.

         To summarise, the motivation for it is that traditional record/replay tools, besides being expensive, tend to record very low-level scripts that are a nightmare to maintain and can only be read by developers.